Javier-Machin/private-events/README.md

 * Invite other users to the events
 * Accept or decline pending invitations

-You can [check it online here](https://social-boost-app.herokuapp.com/) (It can take a bit to load as Heroku starts a dyno)

 The seeds include 2 example users usable to log in:

 * example1@mail.com (User1)